Jose's Profile Picture

 So it's funny, this is actually what got me into development in the first place!
 I originally started my pursuit for higher education in 2011, where I decided I wanted to get a degree in Digital Animation but never wanted to work for Pixar or Dreamworks 🤔.
 After a semester of this, I took some time to reflect and couldn't come up with anything interesting even in the slightest, until a friend of mine convinced me to try modding Minecraft - everyone's favorite block-based sandbox.

 We spent the entire winter break on 12-18 hour Skype calls, and ended up making a terrifyingly awful (at least, in hindsight) mod for Minecraft.
 While I had no idea what I was doing (and wouldn't for another 4 years), I enjoyed the ability to manipulate things we use every day with some code.
-I still make mods and recently hit 10 Million Mod Downloads via the most commonly used mod hosting platform.
+I still make mods and they're nearing 30 Million Mod Downloads via the most commonly used mod hosting platform.
 I still can't believe my content has come this far, but with practice and dedication I've been able to refine my mods to levels I could've never imagined!